makersacademy/money_tracker_tech_test/README.md

 ### Requirements

-* Your goal is to write a program you use to track how much money you spend and earn.
+* Your goal is to write a program you could use to track money you spend and earn.

 * You should be able to interact with the your code via a REPL like IRB or the JavaScript console.
 (You don't need to implement a command line interface that takes input from STDIN.)

-* You should be able to record money you've spent and the date you spent it on.  e.g. Record the fact that you spent £100 on 2017/8/8.
+* You should be able to record money you've spent and the date you spent it on.  e.g. You could record the fact that you spent £100 on 2017/8/8.

-* You should be able to record money you've earned and the date you earned it on.  e.g. Record the fact that you earned £100 on 2017/8/8.
+* You should be able to record money you've earned and the date you earned it on.  e.g. You could record the fact that you earned £100 on 2017/8/8.

-* You should be able to print an account statement that shows each transaction (date, amount, balance).
+* You should be able to print an account statement that shows all the records (date, amount, balance).

 * Data can be kept in memory (it doesn't need to be stored to a database or anything).